 3-month-old-wake-windows

 Knowing when your 3-month-old is ready for another nap can be just as challenging as figuring out wake windows for 3-month-olds.
-It’s crucial to understand when your baby needs rest to avoid overtiredness.
+Understanding when your baby needs rest to avoid overtiredness is crucial.
 By recognizing the right signs and timing naps correctly, you can establish a more predictable sleep routine for your baby.

 Signs of an Overtired Baby